1846 Venezuelan peasant insurrection: War

 José Antonio Páez, highest representative of the conservative oligarchy.

 José Tadeo Monagas was the candidate of harmony between conservatives and liberals.

 On 2 September, Guzmán was in La Victoria when Francisco José Rangel rose up in rebellion and began an uprising at dawn near the town of Magdaleno, Rangel's land was confiscated by the government and they prevented him from voting.
 Rallying behind Guzmán, he led an attack on the hacienda of Yuma near Güigüe, property of lawyer and Paecista politician Ángel Quintero, killing his butler, wounding some of its inhabitants, and freeing its slaves.
-The government government arrested Guzman, while Rangel escaped.
+The government arrested Guzman, while Rangel escaped.
 Rebel ranks swelled with the peasants and escaped slaves, and they were eventually joined by Ezequiel Zamora.
 Zamora was with Guzmán in La Victoria and became one of his main leaders in Villa de Cura.

 Seeing that the peasants' rebellion was spiraling out of control, President Soublette began to take steps to quell it.
 He requested a loan of 300,000 pesos in order to put down the insurrection.
 He appointed Páez as first commander of the army and sent him with 6,000 men to regain control of the central-western region.
 He appointed José Tadeo Monagas as second commander, in charge of retaking the Barlovento and eastern region with 3,000 soldiers.
 Zamora and his army were defeated and captured at the Battle of the Laguna de Piedra on 26 March 1847.
 Zamora was sentenced to death on 27 July of the same year, but José Tadeo Monagas reduced the sentence to 10 years in prison.
 Zamora escaped from prison, and was later pardoned.